-Continuing our Sierra retrospective, we’ll now a take a look at the first game of perhaps Sierra’s most realistic series, Police Quest.
+Continuing our Sierra retrospective, we’ll now a take a look at the first game of Sierra’s most realistic series so far, Police Quest.

 Police Quest: In Pursuit of the Death Angel was released in 1987 for Amiga, Atari ST, Apple II, Apple IIgs, DOS and Macintosh.